Drones from across Pakistan border more than doubled in 2022: BSF DG | Law-Order

 - India

-Security agencies could track the flight path and even address of criminals involved in this cross-border illegal activity that is rearing its head over the last few years, he said.
+Security agencies could track the flight path and even address of criminals involved in this cross-border illegal activity that is rearing its head over the last few years, he said on Saturday.

-Singh said the force has been ''bombarded'' by the onslaught of drone flights from across the Pakistan border on the western front.

 ''The BSF has been at the receiving end of the drone menace for quite some time... the versatility of the drone, which is very well known, has been posing problems to us with nefarious elements having found new uses of the drone due to its anonymity and quick flight at sufficient height bypassing the frontiers,'' he said.